top of page

 Movement as a Practice for Worship

-Amanda Lower
+Amanda Exley Lower

 Participants will be invited into warm-up exercises, creating movements inspired by both music and Scripture, and then explorations of how movements come together in the context of worship.